rprimas/ascon-verilog/README.md

 ## Available Variants

+The Ascon hardware design can be configured to one out of six variants.
 All variants support the following Ascon modes:
   - `Ascon-AEAD128`
   - `Ascon-Hash256`
   - `Ascon-XOF128`
   - `Ascon-CXOF128`

+The specific variants support the following combination of data-bus width and unrolled permutation rounds:

 | **Variant** | **Bus Width** | **Unrolled Rounds** |
 |-------------|:-------------:|:-------------------:|